Leer en Español

 To make the noodles and the cheese filling:

 1. Preheat oven to 375 degrees.
-In large stockpot or Dutch oven, bring 4 quarts water and 1 tablespoon salt to boil.
+In a large pot or Dutch oven, bring 4 quarts water and 1 tablespoon salt to boil.
 Add lasagna noodles and cook until al dente, about 8 to 10 minutes.
-Drain well and rinse with cold water to stop the cooking (this also removes the starch so the noodles won’t stick to each other).
+Drain pasta well and rinse with cold water to stop the cooking (this also removes the starch so the noodles won’t stick to each other).

 A colander with lasagna noodles draining in it.

 1. In a large bowl, combine ricotta cheese with egg, parsley, and ½ teaspoon salt.
-Cover and chill until assembling the lasagna.
+Cover and chill the ricotta cheese mixture until assembling the lasagna.

 Ricotta cheese mixture for lasagna.